VoltKraft/PBS_Chunk_Checker/README.md

 In interactive mode you can:
 - Select an existing datastore from the list or enter one manually
 - Navigate the datastore directory structure and choose the search path (or enter it manually)
+ - Adjust the number of workers used for processing
+ - Show the script version directly from the menu

+Interactive controls (TUI):
+- Use Up/Down arrows (or j/k) to move
+- Press Space or Enter to select/confirm
+- Press m to enter a value/path manually
+- Press q (or Esc) to abort

+Notes:
+- The TUI uses the built-in Python curses module; no extra packages are required.
+- If your terminal doesn’t support curses, the script falls back to the numeric menu.
+- Set `PBS_CC_NO_CURSES=1` to force the numeric menu.

 ### Portable execution (no local file)
 Stream the script from GitHub and execute it immediately.